ssm-lang/sslang/CONTRIBUTING.md

 - Write sensible, descriptive commit messages.

-  - Commit messages on `main` should follow [this guide][git-style]: summarize in 50 characters or less, in the imperative tense, but elaborate in the message body if necessary.
+  - Commit messages on `main` should follow [this guide][git-style]: summarize in 50 characters or fewer, in the imperative tense, but elaborate in the message body if necessary.
 For instance, write "Use name mangling to fix name clash" instead of "used name mangling, fixes name clash".